 ABSTRACT.
-We prove vanishing of $\mathfrak{z}$ -eigen distributions on a spherical variety of a split real reductive group which are supported away from the open Borel orbits and equivariant with respect to a non-degenerate character of the unipotent radical of the Borel subgroup.
+We prove vanishing of $\mathfrak{z}$ -eigen distributions on a split real reductive group which change according to a non-degenerate character under the left action of the unipotent radical of the Borel subgroup, and are equivariant under the right action of a spherical subgroup.